grpc/proposal/A27-xds-global-load-balancing.md

 to query for the `Cluster` resource with the cluster name from the LB policy configuration.

-Initially, the CDS policy will support only hard-coded cluster names, so it will always create an EDS policy as the child policy.
-(In the future, it will change to dynamically determine which child policy to create, in order to support features like weighted clusters and aggregate clusters.)
+Initially, the CDS policy will always create an EDS policy as the child policy.
+In the future, this may change; for example, we may add support for clusters that use DNS or for aggregate clusters, which would require different child policies.

 #### EDS LB Policy